FacileThings

 avatar

-Commented over 8 years ago Richard Brand
+Commented about 9 years ago Richard Brand

 My work automatically adds a lengthy footer to each email I send, which means I am unable to use this new capability.